LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 5. In the **Sample Input** editor:

+    * If the editor has some default, sample input, you can use it as is or replace it with your own, e.g., with the CMS' response payload.
     * If the editor is empty, take your CMS' response payload and paste it here.
-    * If the editor has some default, sample input, you can use it as is or replace it with your own.

 6. Click **Validate Spec**.